DevMohanbagri/Homelike/README.md

 ---

-NOTE - To quick run the application, just double click index.html file.
+NOTE - To quickly run the application, just double-click the index.html file.

-I am still working on making it work with firebase
+I am still working on making it work with Firebase.

 ## Firebase Setup

 ### Step 1: Create Firebase Project